neomint-research/magic-wormhole-gui/README.md

 ## Overview

 Desktop GUI for secure peer-to-peer file transfers using [Magic Wormhole](https://magic-wormhole.readthedocs.io/).
 Files transfer directly between devices without cloud storage or accounts.
-Optional AES-256 encryption adds password protection with hidden filenames.

-Built for users who need fast, private transfers without trusting intermediaries.
+Optional AES-256 encryption adds a user-controlled encryption layer on top of the transfer.
+This follows the principle that only encryption where you define your own key can be truly trusted - the password never leaves your device and is never transmitted.

 ## Features